garrandall/popular-music-data/tracks/shake-your-love-debbie-gibson.md

 I just can't shake your love

-Ooh I know what you're thinking
+Oh I know what you're thinking
 I see it in your eyes
 You want to give our love another try
 I'm so glad you realize I can't...